kodxana/LBRY_Sub_Converter/README.md

 Will output a "LBRY_Subscriptions.txt" file containing anyone that is on LBRY that you follow on Youtube.

-you can also run any released binary.
+You can also run any released binary.